 The department requires each student to complete an annual progress report.
-The report is due to the Associate Head for the Graduate Program by August 1 every year and will be used in the annual review that summer of each student's progress throughout the previous academic year.
-The EME graduate office will provide links to current graduate students and their advisers for the appropriate forms to be completed and reviewed, and the deadlines as they set by the EME Graduate Program Office.
+The report is due to the Director of Graduate Studies by August 1 every year and will be used in the annual review that summer of each student's progress throughout the previous academic year.
+The EME graduate office will provide the appropriate forms to current graduate students and their advisers to be completed and reviewed, and the deadlines as set by the EME Graduate Program Office.

-Annual progress reviews are intended to facilitate communication between a student and their adviser regarding the setting of goals and intermediate milestones for their progress in both training and research, and document communication to that effect.
+Annual progress reviews are intended to facilitate communication between a student and their adviser regarding the setting of goals and the achievement of intermediate milestones for their progress in both training and research, and document communication to that effect.